Ohio Foreign Qualification

 3. Register Your Limited Liability Company

-Log into your Ohio Business Central account to register with the Ohio Secretary of State.
+Log in to your Ohio Business Central account to register with the Ohio Secretary of State.

-Ohio Foreign Qualification for C Corporation
+Ohio Foreign Qualification for Corporation

 Foreign corporations "transacting business" in Ohio must register with the Ohio Secretary of State by filing a Foreign For-Profit Corporation Application for License (Form 530A).
 For foreign corporations, Ohio does not define activities that do or do not constitute "transacting business."
 However, Ohio does provide a list of activities considered not "transacting business" for foreign limited liability companies.
 Note: Annual reports are not required in Ohio.